bdevos/appjeniksaan-site/README.md

+# Appjeniksaan.nl

-This should become the appjeniksaan.nl website, for now I'll start small.
+This repo contains the source for [appjeniksaan.nl](https://appjeniksaan.nl).

 ## Getting Started